 - A major research programme and debate – what kind of economic system do we need to maintain a balance with our environment and deliver a more equitable planet.
 I dont know, does anyone?
 There are too may soundbite black and white views out there at the moment – we need some hard data and informed and intellectually honest debate.
-Can a Universal Basic Income play a role, what opportunities does AI present, how do we protect and nurture local economies, how do we reduce our need to commute every day at the same times, etc
+Can a Universal Basic Income play a role, what opportunities does AI present, how do we protect and nurture local economies, how do we reduce our need to commute every day at the same times, etc.

 We also need a revolution in personal mobility so that green public transport and/or active travel is the default option and the role of the car is reduced the level of the 1950s or earlier.
 This means:

 - Less use of personal cars and much more electrified public transport – this by implication means a massive investment programme in rail, light rail and buses.
 This needs to be supported by fiscal measure and incentives to encourage people to use public transport and tariffs to deter car use.
 In Wales the recent decision in respect of the new M4 could be a tipping point (I did set out some alternate PT schemes instead).

 - In parallel, a revolution in new technology to support Mobility as a Service (MaaS) and Demand Response Transit (DRT) to connect those people in places where mass transit or active travel can’t easily or affordably reach (eg areas of low population density and rural communities)

 - We also need to build more densely around our public transport networks with properly formulated Transit Oriented Development (TOD) plans; in Wales we have to review all plans approved but not yet built.
 We also have to retrofit more effective public transport infrastructure and services where practical to some of our legacy car based developments.

 - Massive encouragement in active travel and investment in infrastructure to make it easier and safer – this means reclaiming the roads from cars in many of our urban areas.